slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 </a>
 </p>

+October 12 was 5 days after the October 7 attack on Israel by Hamas.
+I wasn't a militant.
+I was at home with my mom.

 Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this."

 If I'm supposed to be Israel in this metaphor (intended by Nick or not), then to quote Bernie Sanders, who is against the offensive, "Israel has a right to defend itself against Hamas."